In this article we’ll cover various methods that work with regexps in-depth.

 /-/g, with the obligatory

 The second argument is a replacement string.
-We can use special character in it:
+We can use special characters in it:

 |Symbols||Action in the replacement string|